Gambia travel guide

 In the 2010 Report on the Global AIDS Epidemic the UNAIDS/WHO Working Group estimated that around 17,000 adults aged 15 or over in Gambia were living with HIV; the prevalence percentage was estimated at around 2% of the adult population compared to the prevalence percentage in adults in the UK of around 0.2%.
 You should exercise normal precautions to avoid exposure to HIV/AIDS.

-For emergency medical numbers check the website of the British Embassy in Banjul.
+For emergency medical numbers check the website of the British High Commission in Banjul.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

 Localised flooding can occur during summer months (June to October).